feel-cIT/apps/README.md

-# FeelPay Desktop POS
+# FeelPay POS

 ![Version](https://img.shields.io/github/v/release/FeelPay/desktop?label=Latest%20Version)

-FeelPay Desktop POS is a modern POS software designed for a seamless plug-and-play experience.
+FeelPay POS is a modern POS software designed for a seamless plug-and-play experience.
 It is perfect for managing inventory, handling multiple roles, and operating efficiently in various business environments.

 ## Features
 - **Inventory Management**: Keep track of your stock levels and ensure accurate data.